Implementation of GMP requirements in industries outside the pharmaceutical sector

 There are situations when, for various reasons, companies intend to introduce GMP elements into their quality system.
 This typically applies to companies in the medical device industry, those dealing with products falling under the In Vitro Diagnostic Regulation (IVDR), but it can also involve transportation companies, manufacturers of excipients, IT industry, garment laundries for cleanrooms, and other service providers to the pharmaceutical industry.
 The need for these changes may arise from new regulations governing industry standards, contracts with pharmaceutical client companies, or the desire to elevate standards to enhance the attractiveness of the services provided.

 An ideal example of a GMP element implemented by non-pharmaceutical companies is qualification and validation.
 For instance, in the IVDR regulation, Annex II – Technical Documentation, point 6 describes the elements of the system that should undergo validation.
 However, there is no information on how, to what extent, and what specifically should be validated.
-Another example is the DPD regulation, which includes the following provision:
+Another example is the GDP regulation, which includes the following provision:

 “Wholesale distributors should identify what key equipment qualification and/or key process validation is necessary to ensure correct installation and operation.
 The scope and extent of such qualification and/or validation activities (such as storage, pick and pack processes) should be determined using a documented risk assessment approach.”